RobertOpitz/shinyRrisk/README.md

 # shinyRrisk
-App for stochastic, quatitative risk assesmment using R and Shiny.
+App for stochastic, quantitative risk assesmment using R and Shiny.

+## Download

+## Starting shinyRrsik from command line

+## Starting shinyRrsik with RStudio